SunilVarma24/SunilVarma24/README.md

 ## 🌈 Highlights

-- 💡 **Exploring Generative AI**: Working on beginner-level hands-on projects to innovate and expand knowledge.
+- 💡 **Exploring Generative AI & Agents**: Working on hands-on projects to innovate and expand knowledge.
 - 📊 **Data Science Applications**: Continuously applying knowledge to solve challenging and impactful problems.
 - 📚 **Hands-On Learning**: Continuously experimenting with new tools and frameworks to stay updated with industry trends.